VivekRahal/tic_tac_toe_python/README.md

 }

-if symbol and position entered are correct then staus will be 200 ok🆗 and again send json format with different positons untill the game drawn or finds the winner.
+if symbol and position entered are correct then staus will be 200 ok🆗 and again repeat step 2 with different positons untill the game drawn or finds the winner.